evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 2. Adjust detail components to handle new list entry features

 ## 4.1 What should the detail component do?
-Using the data contract API, we can add list entries to two, within the 'TaskDataContractFactory' defined lists (todos, todologs) that include list entries, which are defined within the dbcp.json data scheme.
+Using the data contract API, we can add list entries to two, within the `TaskDataContractFactory` defined lists (todos, todo logs) that include list entries, which are defined within the `dbcp.json` data scheme.
 In our case, we specified that we can add todos with the properties 'title' and 'ID' to the todos and objects with the properties 'solved' and 'ID' to the todo logs.
 If we specify 'todoData' that not respect the DBCP description, the blockchain-core will check the description and return error codes by using wrong values.

 But why splitting up into two lists?
 Technically it is possible to change and delete list entries.
 But if we want to handle the correct mind of blockchain logic, we should not change or delete any todo.
 On this way, we can save our history, unchanged and comprehensible.
 This is where the todo log list takes its role.
 New todos will be saved within the todos list.
 When we want to solve a todo, we will simply create a new todo log, with the same ID as the todo.
 In future, we can load both lists, so we can check which todo was solved.

 ## 4.2 List Entry Dispatcher & Service
-Open the 'services/task.ts' service and add the following function.
+Open the `services/task.ts` service and add the following function.

 ```ts
   /**